Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/posts/moving-to-new-york.md

 excerpt: >-
   A time came where i sat down and i began to think about so many things, about where my life was headed and what i was doing about it.
-I Remember speaking to a friend of mine who is a web-is a developer and talking about all my worries and fears and  somehow i got so much clarity.
+I Remember speaking to a friend of mine who is a web-developer and talking about all my worries and fears and  somehow i got so much clarity.
 date: '2020-03-30'
 thumb_img_path: images/5.jpg
 content_img_path: images/5.jpg